MicrosoftDocs/winrt-api/windows.ui.xaml.controls/textbox_selectionflyout.md

 Gets or sets the flyout that is shown when text is selected using touch or pen, or **null** if no flyout is shown.

+Note that this property does not affect the flyout shown when text is selected using the mouse.

 ## -property-value